READERS’ COMMENTS

 What a great writer!
 My daughter brought the book to me last night and I’m at page 103 already.
 Can’t stop reading.
 What a life you had!
 I know there’s a lot more to come.
 Thank you so much for writing.
 Was thinking when winter comes you must feel like it’s summer after all you’ve been through…I’m having a quick bite to eat so I can get back to your book…

 Hey Dawn, reading your book about half way through.
 It’s a good read so far!
-Of course I know all the spots and covers you have written about and remember the water by the Morris’ wharf all too well!
+Of course I know all the spots and coves you have written about and remember the water by the Morris’ wharf all too well!
 Interestingly we met a tour guide at a wine tasting Jackson Triggs in Niagara on the Lake whose grandmother came from Pushthrough.
 He brought me over to a table to meet his family who asked me about the whale being stuck in the tickle and wanted to see pics of the place.
 Seems like the tales of Pushthrough are far reaching!...All finished – excellent book!
 I have so many memories of Great Jervis and you guys in the cove.
 As I was reading I was thinking I had great times exploring the summer I stayed with you but I can’t remember doing dishes or laundry…so you were probably glad when summer was over and I went home too…I was 8 or 9 so I might have got a pass on some chores!
 I think you only counted dad’s siblings in the bay in your diary.
 He was actually from a family of 14 children (9 stayed around the bay that you knew but there were also 5 who moved away.)
 It was a bold move you guys made back then!
 Amazing to read about the earlier days that were before my memory.

 Just finished reading the book.
 Amazing!
 Can’t wait to read the others when they’re published!

 I love your book so far.
 Honest, emotional, thought provoking, insightful.
 And that’s the first chapter.
 Love you.
 Thank you for sharing your story.
-Will keep you posted as I read along…Just finhed the chapters of our family visit.
+Will keep you posted as I read along…Just finished the chapters of our family visit.
 So wonderful to relive those memories and understand the time in a greater context.

 Hi Dawn, I am from McCallum.
 I met you through Jim Fudge over 50 years ago.
 Me and my family are really interested in obtaining your book.
 I understand it may be coming out this summer…I moved out of McCallum in 1986.
 I have lived in BC since 1987.
 I’ve been here over 37 years.
 I found your post through Tony Fudge. (we exchanged photos, past and present).
 You are as beautiful as I remember you 50 years ago and I’m not going to lie.
 I had the biggest crush on you back the.
 I remember you took a splinter out of my finger.
 I was so shy.